salykova/salykova.github.io/_posts/2025-01-12-matmul-cpu.markdown

 More on OpenMP [here](https://ppc.cs.aalto.fi/ch2/openmp/), [here](https://ppc.cs.aalto.fi/ch3/) and [here](https://curc.readthedocs.io/en/latest/programming/OpenMP-C.html).

->In the current implementation, only 1 out of 5 loops is parallelized (the 2nd loop around the micro-kernel).
-For many-core processors (more than 16 cores), consider utilizing nested parallelism and parallelizing 2-3 loops to increase the performance (e.g., the 5th, 3rd, and 2nd loops around the micro-kernel).
+>For many-core processors (> 16 cores), consider utilizing nested parallelism and parallelizing 2-3 loops to increase the performance.

 Together with arithmetic operations, we will also parallelize the packing of both $\tilde{A}$ and $\tilde{B}$: